 Here are the disadvantages you should also know about:

-• When installed in a large room can make the ceiling bulky and out of place
+When installed in a large room, it can make the ceiling bulky and out of place

-A stepped ceiling, much like a tray ceiling, consists of a series of trays arranged inside and in different areas, creating these steps on the border.
-Usually just one or two steps, the number can increase depending on your budget, the height of the ceiling, and the size of the home.
+Stepped ceilings, much like tray ceilings, consist of a series of trays arranged inside and in different areas, creating these steps on the border.
+Usually, just one or two steps, the number can increase depending on your budget, the height of the ceilings, and the size of the home.

-Steps ceilings are an awesome drop ceiling alternative and can provide the following advantages that make them worth building and keeping.
+Steps ceilings are an awesome alternative and can provide the following advantages that make them worth building and keeping.

 Balance your knowledge about stepped ceilings and explore the following drawbacks: